 Rourke: The following post was originally published over at 1776PatriotUSA.com…….

+Remember the days of drinking water through a garden hose in the middle of summer?
+Well – not all water is safe to drink.
 Appreciate the interest that has been shown regarding the Sawyer Mini Water Filter Bucket Kit.
 I have enjoyed using the Sawyer.
 It is simple to operate, reliable, and is a great value.
 The biggest drawback of the Sawyer is using it with multiple people.
 It can be done but you’re either all sucking on the same straw or using a lot of time and energy filling small bags or bottles with dirty water and squeezing through the filter.
 I figured there had to be a better way to use this great filter.

 Enter: the Sawyer Bucket Kit.